-6 The aim of this paper is to investigate the determinants and the joint relationship between

-7 capital, risk and liquidity of conventional and Islamic banks.
-Particularly, we focus on the positive bidirectional relationship between capital and risk of Islamic banks.
-Moreover, results highlight the risky aspect of this category of banks mainly caused by the type of contracts put

-8 impact of financial and political instabilities on the risk-taking behavior of conventional and changes in liquidity affect positively risk within Islamic and conventional banks, suggesting that both types of banks, by accumulating liquid assets; tend to have relatively riskier portfolios.
-Moreover, we find a significant impact of the Global financial crisison the capital,
+Abstract- The aim of this paper is to investigate the determinants and the joint relationship between capital, risk and liquidity of conventional and Islamic banks.
+Particularly, we focus on the impact of financial and political instabilities on the risk-taking behavior of conventional and Islamic banks.
+Using the simultaneous equation model with partial adjustment, we find a positive bidirectional relationship between capital and risk of Islamic banks.
+Moreover, results highlight the risky aspect of this category of banks mainly caused by the type of contracts put in practice, obeying Sharia principles, such as Moudharaba and Moucharaka contracts.
+Also, changes in liquidity affect positively risk within Islamic and conventional banks, suggesting that both types of banks, by accumulating liquid assets; tend to have relatively riskier portfolios.
+Moreover, we find a significant impact of the Global financial crisison the capital, risk and liquidity of conventional and Islamic banks.